Harvard University: 17th century

 Harvard was founded in 1636 by a vote of the Great and General Court of the Massachusetts Bay Colony.
 Its first headmaster, Nathaniel Eaton, took office the following year.
 In 1638, the university acquired English North America's first known printing press.
 The same year, on his deathbed, John Harvard, a Puritan clergyman who had emigrated to the colony from England, bequeathed the emerging college £780 and his library of some 320 volumes; the following year, it was named Harvard College.

 In 1643, a Harvard publication defined the college's purpose: "[to] advance learning and perpetuate it to posterity, dreading to leave an illiterate ministry to the churches when our present ministers shall lie in the dust."

-In its early years, the college trained many Puritan Congregational ministers and offered a classical curriculum based on the English university model exemplified by the University of Cambridge, where many colonial Massachusetts leaders had studied prior to emigrating to the colony.
-Harvard College never formally affiliated with any particular Protestant denomination, but its curriculum conformed to the tenets of Puritanism.
+In its early years, the college trained many Congregational ministers and offered a classical curriculum based on the English university model exemplified by the University of Cambridge, where many colonial Massachusetts leaders had studied prior to emigrating to the colony.
+Though Harvard College never formally affiliated with any particular Protestant denomination, its curriculum conformed to the tenets of Puritanism.
 In 1650, the charter for Harvard Corporation, the college's governing body, was granted.

 From 1681 to 1701, Increase Mather, a Puritan clergyman, served as Harvard's sixth president.
 In 1708, John Leverett became Harvard's seventh president and the first president who was not also a clergyman.

-Harvard faculty and students largely supported the Patriot cause during the American Revolution.
+Harvard seal

-The earliest known official seal of Harvard University, commonly referred to as the Seal of 1650 or the In Christi Gloriam seal, features a square shield bearing three open books arranged around a central chevron.
+The earliest known official seal of Harvard College, commonly referred to as the Seal of 1650 or the In Christi Gloriam seal, features a square shield bearing three open books arranged around a central chevron.
 This design symbolizes the pursuit of learning under divine guidance.
-The motto IN CHRISTI GLORIAM ("To the glory of Christ") appears prominently on the seal, which is encircled by the Latin inscription SIGILL COL HARVARD CANTAB NOV ANGL 1650, meaning "Seal of Harvard College, Cambridge, New England, 1650."
+The motto IN CHRISTI GLORIAM ("To the glory of Christ") appears prominently on the seal, which is encircled by the Latin inscription SIGILL COL HARVARD CANTAB NOV ANGL 1650, meaning "Seal of Harvard College Cambridge New England 1650."
 This seal reflects the original religious mission of the institution.

 In 1885, the Harvard Corporation adopted a revised design known as the Appleton Seal, based on an earlier version created by President Josiah Quincy in 1843.
 Designed by William Sumner Appleton (Harvard AB 1860), the seal features a triangular shield bearing three open books with the motto VERITAS ("Truth").
 Surrounding the shield is the motto CHRISTO ET ECCLESIÆ ("For Christ and the Church"), and the outer border bears the inscription SIGILLVM ACADEMIÆ HARVARDINÆ IN NOV.
 ANG. ("Seal of Harvard College in New England").
 This version of the seal sought to harmonize the university's intellectual pursuits with its ecclesiastical roots.

+18th century

+Harvard faculty and students largely supported the Patriot cause during the American Revolution.

+In the second half of the 18th century, Harvard began granting graduate and doctorate-level degrees.
+In 1780, the Constitution of Massachusetts recognized Harvard College as a university, and when in 1783 a new medical school was established, it was given the formal name of the Medical Institution of Harvard University.
+This was a renaming of the college, and not a re-founding.